GoraNetwork/doc/developing_evm.rst

 Namely:

 Request ID
-  identifier of Gora request for which the value provided is the response.
+  Identifier of Gora request for which the value provided is the response.
 You smart contract will likely want to use it to determine which of the Gora requests made previously this response applies to.

 Oracle value
-  value returned by the oracle, as a byte string.
+  Value returned by the oracle, as a byte string.
 Numeric values will be provided as their string representaitons, e.g. "0.1234", "-12".
-It will be down to receiving smart contract to convert them to Solidity numeric types if they need.
+It will be down to receiving smart contract to convert them to Solidity numeric types as needed.
 Strings are returned as is.

 ***************************
 Using off-chain computation
 ***************************

+For use cases that require more flexibility, Gora supports oracle requests that execute user-supplied `Web Assembly <https://webassembly.org/>`_ to produce an oracle value.
+This enables querying data sources determined at runtime as well as processing queried data in arbitrary ways.
+User-supplied code is executed off-chain by Gora nodes and is subject to resource limits.

 .. figure:: off_chain.svg
    :width: 650